-- (a) To provide the means to perform core management functions effectively throughout the fuel cycle, so as to ensure that core parameters remain within the operational limits and conditions.
-Core management functions include core design (specification of fuel assembly loading and shuffle patterns to provide optimum fuel burnup and desired neutron fluxes), experiment design and installation, fuel assembly procurement, reactivity determinations, and core performance monitoring. - (b) To determine core operating strategies that permit maximum operating flexibility for research reactor utilization and optimum nuclear fuel utilization while remaining within the operational limits and conditions. - (c) To ensure that only fuel assemblies and experimental devices of approved design are used. - 3.5.
-The following need to be ensured with regard to core management at a research reactor: - (a) Validated methods and codes are required to be used (see para.
-7.79(a) of SSR-3 [1]) to determine appropriate positions in the core for locating the nuclear fuel, reflector, safety devices (control rods3, valves for dumping the moderator and/or reflector, burnable neutron absorbers), experimental devices, irradiation devices and moderators. - (b) The integrity of the fuel assembly is required to be ensured at all times during the utilization of the reactor by maintaining relevant core configuration parameters in accordance with the design intent and assumptions as specified in the operational limits and conditions for the research reactor: see para.
-7.79(e) of SSR-3 [1]. - (c) The reactor core should be monitored to ensure that reactor operation is conducted at all times in accordance with the design intent and assumptions as specified in the operational limits and conditions for the research reactor.
-The effects and safety implications of the irradiation of core material, core components and experimental devices and irradiation facilities are required to be assessed: see para 7.79 (b) of SSR-3 [1]. - (d) The integrity of the fuel cladding is required to be continuously monitored (not necessarily monitored 'online' in the research reactor but commonly monitored indirectly by monitoring the fission product activity in the primary coolant and off-gas systems): see para.
-7.82 of SSR-3 [1].
-In the event of detection of fuel failure an investigation is required to be initiated to identify the failed fuel assembly and to unload it from the core if necessary4: see para.
-7.79(e) of SSR-3 [1].
+(a) To provide the means to perform core management functions effectively throughout the fuel cycle so as to ensure that core parameters remain within the OLCs.
+Core management functions include core design (specification of fuel assembly loading and shuffle patterns to provide optimum fuel burnup and desired neutron fluxes), experiment design and installation, fuel assembly procurement, reactivity determinations, and core performance monitoring.

+- (b) To determine core operating strategies that permit maximum operating flexibility for research reactor utilization and optimum nuclear fuel utilization while remaining within the OLCs. - (c) To ensure that only fuel assemblies and experimental devices of approved design are used.

+3.5.
+The following need to be ensured with regard to core management at a research reactor:

+- (a) Validated methods and codes are required to be used (see para.
+7.79(a) of SSR-3 [1]) to determine appropriate positions in the core for locating the nuclear fuel, reflector, safety devices (control rods3, valves for dumping the moderator and/or reflector, burnable neutron absorbers), experimental devices, irradiation devices and moderators. - (b) The integrity of the fuel assembly is required to be ensured at all times during the utilization of the reactor by maintaining relevant core configuration parameters in accordance with the design intent and assumptions, as specified in the OLCs for the research reactor (see para.
+7.79(e) of SSR-3 [1]). - (c) The reactor core should be monitored to ensure that reactor operation is conducted at all times in accordance with the design intent and assumptions, as specified in the OLCs for the research reactor.
+The effects and safety implications of the irradiation of core material, core components, experimental devices and irradiation facilities are required to be assessed (see para.
+7.79(b) of SSR-3 [1]). - (d) The integrity of the fuel cladding is required to be continuously monitored (not necessarily monitored 'on-line' in the research reactor but commonly monitored indirectly by monitoring the fission product activity in the primary coolant and off-gas systems) (see para.
+7.82 of SSR-3 [1]).
+In the event of detection of fuel failure, an investigation is required to be initiated to identify the failed fuel assembly and to unload it from the core if necessary4 (see para.
+7.79(e) of SSR-3 [1]). - (e) Fuel procurement is required to be performed on the basis of specifications in accordance with the design intent and the OLCs (see paras 4.19 and 7.7 of SSR-3 [1]).

 3 Some research reactors have other forms of reactivity control devices (e.g. plates).
-In this Safety Guide, the term 'control rod' is generally used for all forms of research reactor reactivity control devices.
+In this Safety Guide, the term 'control rod' is generally used for all forms of devices for research reactor reactivity control.

-4 For research reactors with a closed primary circuit, it may be possible to continue operation of the reactor, depending on the activity limit of the primary circuit as specified in the operational limits and conditions.
+4 For research reactors with a closed primary circuit, it may be possible to continue operation of the reactor, depending on the activity limit of the primary circuit as specified in the OLCs.

-- (e) Fuel procurement is required to be performed on the basis of specifications in accordance with the design intent and the operational limits and conditions: see paras 4.19 and 7.7 of SSR-3 [1]. - (f) Approved procedures are required to be followed for loading and unloading fuel assemblies and other core components: see para.
-7.79(d) and (f) of SSR-3 [1]. - (g) Baseline information on all the parameters relating to the nuclear fuel and core configuration is required to be maintained and updated: see para 7.79 (c) of SSR-3 [1].
+- (f) Approved procedures are required to be followed for loading and unloading fuel assemblies and other core components (see para.
+7.79(d) and (f) of SSR-3 [1]). - (g) Baseline information on all the parameters relating to the nuclear fuel and core configuration is required to be maintained and updated (see para.
+7.79(c) of SSR-3 [1]).